Milking is the single most important function on a dairy farm. And a worker who can milk efficiently and manage cows with a gentle hand is worth gold.

 B.C. dairy farms are some of the largest in the country, with an average farm size of 135 milking cows, although some farms have milking herds of over 300 head.
 Work is often divided into a morning and evening shift; sometimes a milker lives on the employer's farm.

 Competent milkers are in demand in the dairy farming areas of both B.C. and other provinces.
-In fact, there are more than 11,600 dairy farms in Canada that need personnel to operate seven days a week, every week of the year.
+In fact, there are more than 10,951 dairy farms and 444 plants in Canada that need personnel to operate seven days a week, every week of the year.